semiller10/animated-physics/README.md

 I have modeled this experiment in friction-trick.py and invite you to play around with the parameterization.

-Here I have modeled fingers sliding up a meter stick oriented at -15 degrees to the horizontal.
+Here I have modeled fingers sliding along a meter stick oriented at -15 degrees.
 ![Friction trick](https://semiller10.github.io/images/animated-physics/friction-trick.gif)